Dee Bliss: 2017–2020

 Thirteen years later, Toadie and his new wife Sonya Rebecchi (Eve Morey) are scammed by a woman named Andrea Somers (West), who looks identical to Dee.
 A year after Andrea's con, Toadie tracks her down to a psychiatric facility in Tasmania.
 She eventually approaches the Rebecchis with a theory that Dee could be alive and living a new life as a woman named Karen.
 Andrea agrees to help Toadie find Dee, hoping that he will fall in love with her.
 Andrea reveals to her mother Heather Schilling (Kerry Armstrong) that Karen lives in Byron Bay.
 Wanting to ensure that Dee does not complicate Andrea's chances with Toadie, Heather arranges to meet Dee, but Andrea turns up instead to confront her lookalike.
 Andrea claims she is in love with Toadie, and when Dee decides to call Heather, Andrea pushes her off a cliff top.
 Dee is rescued by Heather, who tends to her injuries and keeps her in a motel room.
 Dee takes advantage of Heather's drunken state to convince her to go to Erinsborough, where she finds Andrea impersonating her.
 She convinces Toadie that she is the real Dee Bliss with the last words he said to her.
 Andrea and Heather are arrested, leaving Dee to explain why she faked her death.

 Dee explains to Toadie their wedding car was tampered by a criminal gang, the Zantucks, who had placed her name on a hitlist shortly before the wedding.
 After the accident, Cecile's boyfriend, Riley Cooper (Lliam Murphy), rescued Dee and helped her start a new life as Karen, safe from the Zantucks.
 Constable Mark Brennan (Scott McGregor) discovers that the attempt on Dee's life was actually meant for Andrea, who dated one of the Zantucks.
 With the gang behind bars, Dee is free to resume her life.
 After briefly returning to Byron Bay, Dee returns at Toadie's invitation and stays with the Kennedys.
 Intrigued by Andrea's resemblance to her, Dee requests a DNA test, which reveals that Dee and Andrea are sisters.
 Heather is later confirmed to be their biological mother, but she was unaware she had given birth to twins and that Dee was given to the Blisses.
 Although she initially wants to remain in touch with Heather and Andrea, a prison visit indicates that while Heather was genuinely remorseful, Andrea had sole interest in having a connection to use as leverage for a shorter sentence.
 Thus, Dee decides to cut off contact with Andrea and Heather.
 As Toadie supports Dee with the revelations and her attempts to readjust to a normal life, their feelings for each other return.
-Still grieving for his wife Sonya, who had passed away due to Ovarian cancer, Toadie panics when they kiss and Dee returns to Byron Bay.
+Still grieving for his wife Sonya, who had died due to ovarian cancer, Toadie panics when they kiss and Dee returns to Byron Bay.
 Toadie follows her and they agree that neither of them are ready for anything to happen, and they say their goodbyes.